Junior School FAQs

 We seek to nurture our children whatever their unique and individual passion and talents; constantly striving for new ways to develop their potential.

-Our school values of ‘respect, responsibility and purpose’ are embraced, ensuring that children not only achieve high levels of attainment, but also develop into well-rounded, community-spirited and responsible, international young people.
+Our school values of ‘respect, responsibility and purpose’ are fully embraced, ensuring that children develop into well-rounded, community-spirited and responsible, international young people who achieve high levels of academic success.

 We are an accredited member of the Independent Association of Prep Schools (IAPS) so that we benchmark ourselves against the very best.
-We have also been awarded the Historical Association Silver Quality Mark (we are currently going for Gold), the Geographical Association Gold Quality Mark, and the Primary Science Gold Quality Mark.
+We have also been awarded the Historical Association Silver Quality Mark (we are currently going for Gold), the Geographical Association Gold Quality Mark, International Schools Award Celebrating Diversity, UNICEF Rights Respecting Schools Bronze Award and the Primary Science Gold Quality Mark.

 Our most recent inspection took place in February 2016 and the result was ‘Outstanding’ in all aspects.
 The inspectors shared that they looked to uncover every stone to see where there were weaker aspects and that at every point all they uncovered were rainbows.